htsx/CSC_400/code/README.md

 beautifulsoup4       # For extracting data from web pages by parsing HTML or XML content.
 vaderSentiment       # For analyzing text sentiment (positive, negative, or neutral scores).
 textblob             # For basic text analysis tasks like sentiment detection, spell checking, and text correction.
-flask                # For creating a lightweight web application or API backend.
-dash                 # For building interactive, web-based dashboards to visualize and explore data.
+flask                # For creating a lightweight web application or API backend. flask-WTF flask-SQLAlchemy dash                 # For building interactive, web-based dashboards to visualize and explore data.

 After that, run the following command to install the required dependencies: